tamuzeus/Menu---API/README.md

 npm i
 ```

-3. Create a MongoDB database with whatever name you want
+3.

+4.

+5.

-4. Configure the `.env` file using the `.env.example`
+6. Configure the `.env` file using the `.env.example`

-5. Run the back-end in a development environment:
+7. Run the back-end in a development environment:

 ```bash
 npm run dev